vmayoral/oldblog/_posts/2016-08-07-deep-convolutional-q-learning.md

 Convolutional Neural Networks (ConvNets or CNNs), similar to ordinary Neural Networks, are made up of neurons that have learnable weights and biases.
 Each neuron receives some inputs, performs a dot product and optionally follows it with a non-linearity.
 The whole network still expresses a single differentiable score function however ConvNet architectures **make the explicit assumption that the inputs are images**, which *allows us to encode certain properties into the architecture*.
 These then make the forward function more efficient to implement and vastly reduce the amount of parameters in the network.

 <p style="border: 2px solid #000000; padding: 10px; background-color: #E5E5E5; color: black; font-weight: light;">
 It is worth noting that the only difference between Fully Connected layers and Convolutional layers is that the neurons in the convolutional layer are connected only to a local region in the input, and that many of the neurons in a convolutional volume share parameters.
 However, the neurons in both layers still compute dot products, so their functional form is identical.
-Therefore, it turns out that **it’s possible to convert between Fully Connected and Convolutional layers**.
+Therefore, it turns out that <b>it’s possible to convert between Fully Connected and Convolutional layers</b>.
 </p>